radbahn-berlin/radbahn-berlin.github.io/README.md

 ### captions/transcript

 show the entire text, or only the actual captions?
-if captions only, add option to show full text (maybe via <details> element)
+if captions only, add option to show full text (maybe via '''<details>''' element)

 hide text / turn off captions by default?
 not showing the text at first would make for a cleaner and simpler look. might also get people to actually listen and engage, instead of quickly skimming over the text and moving on